Samiikon/samiikon.github.io/_posts/2018-06-06-using-couchdb-with-python-cloudant.md

 ```

 ### Pip installations
-If the Python version is 3 as it should be, we can continue to install cloudant-python package with pip.
+If the Python version is 3 as it should be, we can continue to install python-cloudant package with pip.

 ```bash
 (cloudc) ~/cloudcouch/venv$ pip install cloudant